Henry: Portrait of a Serial Killer

 A Creepiness that Lingers

 Perhaps the scariest thought is that there’s a little bit of Henry or Otis inside many people out there, if not all of us.
 You know, the tough-as-nails, hostile and macho, won’t take no for an answer mentality.
-Maybe they’re eager to pick a fight with someone’s boyfriend, drunkenly confront someone with a gun, or worse.
-Some are a few negative life events away from the edge.
+Maybe you’re eager to pick a fight with someone’s boyfriend, drunkenly confront someone with a gun, or worse.
+Some of us are a few negative life events away from the edge.

 Most people don’t take it as far as these two maniacs, and they would at least regret awful behavior the next morning.
-However, there’s always someone out there who could put on Henry’s shoes, awaken in Henry’s bed, and hear the sound of a crash resounding in the apartment next door.
+However, there’s always someone out there who could put on Henry’s shoes, awaken in his bed, and hear the sound of a crash resounding in the apartment next door.
 Someone might share that “them or us” mentality and leave a body lying in the middle of the road.

 That’s largely why Henry: Portrait of a Serial Killer originally had that X-rating.
 It’s a movie that makes one think of bleak things.
 You’ll probably want a shower after watching it… if you can get over the fear that something could happen to you in one of your weakest, most vulnerable moments.
 Yes, this movie is freaky.